- Substance control

 Polyvinyl Chloride (PVC)

 We are concerned about PVC because it potentially releases hydrochloric acid and chlorinated dioxins when it is burned.
 Dioxins are highly toxic, persistent and accumulate in the fatty tissues of animals, especially oily fish such as salmon.
 Dioxins are known mutagens and carcinogens and also cause serious skin diseases.
 At Sony Mobile we have taken actions to remove Polyvinyl Chloride (PVC) from our products this has resulted in that all Xperia™ Smartphones are PVC-free.

 For a list of other PVC free Sony products please click here

 Beryllium, antimony and phthalates

 Beryllium has been used in the past in the form of beryllium copper in connectors of various kinds.
 All Sony Xperia™ Smartphones are beryllium-free.

 We are currently finalising the phase-out of antimony substances, and phthalates.
 Many of these substances are considered hazardous to both human health and the environment.
 All of these substances also cause problems in waste treatment or product recycling.

 Antimony is used in some specific solders because of its unique properties.
 There are also other applications for antimony such as moisture protection and in electronic components.
 For moisture protection, alternatives have been developed and replacement is well on the way, but for some other electronic components no alternatives have been identified and this use is exempted from the phase-out plan until replacement materials have been identified.

-All Sony Xperia™ products are phthalate free, with respect to those phthalates targeted and regulated by the EU regulation (DEHP, DBP, BBP, DINP, DIDP, DNOP).
+All Sony Xperia™ Smartphones are phthalate free, with respect to those phthalates targeted and regulated by the EU regulation (DEHP, DBP, BBP, DINP, DIDP, DNOP).
 We are striving to go beyond the legal requirements and aim to phase out all phthalates from our products